 What is the (not so) hidden intention behind this action?
 It is a clear attempt to impose conservative ideology – traditional values – on a diverse society, rather than protect true freedom of belief.

 Which are those values the Argentine government, allied with some religious organizations advocate for?
 They fight for a unique family model and for an exclusive heterosexual way of life; hence they continuously fight to suppress LGBT persons’ rights.
-They speak out against comprehensive sex education (CSE) as THE decline of culture, and fight to avoid CSE at schools.
+They speak out against comprehensive sexuality education (CSE) as THE decline of culture, and fight to avoid CSE at schools.
 They have a strong opposition to sexual and reproductive rights, i.e. access to contraceptive methods -including emergency contraception-, the right to choose when to become pregnant, and reproductive health counseling for adolescents.
 These groups also oppose artificial reproductive technologies and the legalization of same-sex marriage, let alone child adoption by same-sex couples.

 Paradoxically, Argentina has advanced laws that guarantee and respect sexual orientation and gender identity.
 The country has a law recognizing same-sex marriages.
 And its Gender Identity Law is an example to the World.